 Many tea enthusiasts wouldn't consider pu-erh which is not grown and produced in Yunnan, China, to actually be pu-erh tea.
 We could argue that this topic requires more examination.
 After taking into account the geographical location of Yunnan and neighboring countries, as well as political discrepancies, we can consider the pu-erh from Guo Gan, Myanmar, to actually be called pu-erh tea.
 If nothing else, it is a truly aromatic, floral, and subtly sweet tea worth the time of any pu-erh lover!

 What Is Pu erh Tea?

 Pu-erh tea is divided into two categories: raw pu-erh known as sheng pu-erh; and ripe pu-erh known as shou pu-erh.
-Like some other types of tea, pu-erh is first picked, roasted and fermented.
-Then it goes through many additional steps, including aging, which often lasts for decades.
-This is what produces this teas, iconic bold, earthy, and mellow flavor.
+Unlike other types of tea, pu-erh goes through fermentation.
+It also goes through various other steps, including aging, which often lasts for decades.
+This is what produces this teas, iconic bold, earthy flavor.

 Pu-erh is a geographically indicated product, quite like Champagne.
 It can only be produced and fermented in southern Yunnan using sun-dried tea from specific tea varieties found in Yunnan, Laos, Burma (Myanmar), and some parts of Thailand and Vietnam.